-According to the BLS, human services professionals earn a median annual salary of $46,090.
-Because of an aging population, social dilemmas such as the opioid crisis, and increasing number of employers offering mental health benefits, the BLS projects 12% employment growth in this field between 2019 and 2029.
+According to the BLS, human services professionals earned a median annual salary of $47,520 as of May 2020.
+Because of an aging population, social dilemmas such as the ongoing opioid crisis, and an increasing number of employers offering mental health benefits, the BLS projects 12% employment growth in this field between 2020 and 2030.

 Careers span several industries and specialty areas.
-The following section highlights five career paths you can pursue after earning an online bachelor's in human services.
+The following section highlights five fields in which you can pursue employment after earning an online bachelor's in human services.

 Human services professionals in the healthcare sector can work as health educators or community health workers.
-These roles involve teaching healthy habits and promoting community well-being.
+These healthcare jobs involve teaching healthy habits and promoting community well-being.
 Primary tasks include collecting data, developing programs, and advocating for a community's health needs.
-Professionals work in settings like hospitals, government, colleges, nonprofit organizations, and clinics.
+Professionals may work for hospitals, government agencies, colleges, nonprofit organizations, and clinics.

 Careers in this sector focus on providing services like counseling and rehabilitation.
-Social workers help clients by coordinating access to counseling, childcare, food stamps, and healthcare.
+Professionals in social work careers help clients by coordinating access to counseling, childcare, food stamps, and healthcare.
 Additional tasks may include responding to crisis situations, maintaining public records, and monitoring programs for effectiveness.

-With an online bachelor's in human services, you can pursue a career as a substance abuse, behavioral disorder, mental health, or marriage and family counselor.
-Counselors work directly with patients to develop strategies for dealing with substance abuse issues, emotions, relationship roadblocks, and life changes.
+With an online bachelor's in human services, you can pursue a career as a substance misuse, behavioral disorder, mental health, or marriage and family counselor.
+Counselors work directly with patients to develop strategies for dealing with substance misuse issues, emotions, relationship roadblocks, and life changes.
 Working in this field requires strong interpersonal skills and an ability to maintain confidential medical records.

 Human Services Not for You?
 Check Out These Related Careers.